nCodefresh/binary-koan.github.io/README.md

   default - it will create source maps and won't minify output.
   `production` won't create source maps and will minify everything
 - `out=<directory>` sets the output directory (default './build')

+## License
+I am offering this to you under the MIT license in good faith - please don't use this for anything nefarious or defamatory.
+Anyway, enjoy :)